Time and the Trickster

 Disclaimer: I do not own Doctor Who or any of the spinoff material and I gain no income off of this story, just the satisfaction of playing with the characters.

 Rose hit the ground hard, forcing the air out of her lungs.
 Her eyes slammed closed instinctively from the bright light surrounding her and her fingers searched the immediate area.
 A strong breeze whipped her hair around her head, pulling some strands from her hair tie.
 Sand blew across her hands and face and Rose slowly opened her eyes.
 Sunlight was glinted off of the smooth sand dunes that were around her and into her eyes.

 Forcing herself to her knees, Rose lifted her right hand to shade her eyes and she looked around.
-In the distance she could just see low brown buildings at the horizon and shimmering in the reflection of the sun off of the sand.
-Her body felt heavy and her sense dull, but Rose forced herself to bring her senses under control.
+In the distance, she could just see low brown buildings at the horizon and shimmering in the reflection of the sun off of the sand.
+Her body felt heavy and her senses dull, but Rose forced herself to bring her senses under control.
 The roar of the wind with the sand seemed to lessen and her eyes adjusted to the light of the desert after the dimness of the museum.
 Taking a breath slowly, while sheltering her face Rose mentally checked her limbs and the pain in her body.
 Her body was still aching from her treatment from the service robots, but she could feel everything and move.
-Her shoulder bag had slipped around to her back, but was still securely on despite her sudden time travel.
+Her shoulder bag had slipped around to her back but was still securely on despite her sudden time travel.

 Turning around, Rose gasped and took an involuntary step back.
 Dominating the space behind her, maybe five miles away was a massive pyramid with smooth gleaming sides.
 It was perfect, looking just like paintings and drawings of the ancient structures when they were new.

 "Five thousand years," Rose murmured to herself softly.
 "It worked."